-My Journey of Exploration during a Period of Revolutionary
+My Journey of Exploration during a Period of Revolutionary Changes

-In 1981 Sony had demonstrated the first electronic still video camera, called the Mavica, which used a CCD color array and wrote still images using analog video recording technology to a 2.5" Still Video Floppy Disk.
-You could store 25 full frame video images or 50 field (half resolution) images on one disc.
-The image quality of these units was extremely poor however, suffering from the limitations of the NTSC composite video signal and the subsequent analog storage (same technology as VCR recording).
-Images were blurry, full of color noise, artifacts and quality degraded each time it was copied.
-Kodak and many other consumer electronic companies scrambled to put together development teams to exploit this new technology even though none of them really knew who might actually buy a camera for really low quality picture taking.
-(Photojournalists it would later be discovered, could live with the poorer quality if they could be the first to publish images of an important event.)
+In 1981 Sony had demonstrated the first electronic still video camera, called the Mavica, which used a CCD color array and wrote still images onto an analog video recording technology in the form of a 2.5" Video Floppy Disc.
+It would arrive in stores by 1983.
+You could store 25 full frame video images or 50 field (half resolution) images on one SVF disc.
+The image quality of these units was extremely poor, mostly suffering from the limitations of the NTSC composite video signal and then the subsequent analog recording (same technology as VCR recording) to magnetic disk.
+Images were blurry, full of color noise, artifacts and the quality degraded each time the disk was copied.
+This wasn't so with digital recording.

-In the spring of 1986 the Consumer Electronics Division was renamed the Electronic Photography Division.
-Please note that Electronic does not necessarily mean digital.
+In the spring of 1986, (shortly after the Polaroid suit announcement) Consumer Electronics Division was renamed the Electronic Photography Division.
+Please observe that Electronic does not necessarily denote digital.
 The new "electronic" photo technology Kodak was about to adopt was an already 50+ year old technology.
-A low quality, analog TV signal and analog recording technology, which was often further horribly compressed as a composite video signal (the yellow, two wire, video phono plug).
-That being the recently obselete television broadcast standard that we did away with in favor of the new High Definition digital signal.
-Fortunately we didn't have to wait for that to happen first.
+A medium quality, analog recording technology, which was often highly compressed into a composite video signal (the yellow, two wire, video phono plug on most video devices) full of artifacts, noise and which degraded with every generation of copy.
+You know, the recently obselete television broadcast standard that we only recently did away with in favor of a new High Definition digital signal.
+Fortunately, we didn't have to wait for that to happen first.

-The dawning of the digital age of photography!
+the dawning of the digital age of photography!

 The computer, besides being the most wonderful creative tool ever, is a great archealogical instrument as well.
 Each time you create a new document and save it to disk, it is automatically time stamped.
 If you're careful and backup all your work, you create a trail in time that can be followed backwards revealing the thought processes that occured.
 That's sort of how this project came about.
 While looking back at the files I'd saved over the years, I realized they were snapshots of my journey.
 Combining these snapshots with my recollections and information from articles in the various Mac magazines of the time (I still have many of them in boxes in the basement), and my colleagues from that period, I hope to assemble an illustrated document of those experiences.

-This project is one I've been contemplating for a number of years but have been very reluctant to tackle.
+This project is one I'd been contemplating for a number of years but had been very reluctant to tackle.
 Not only because of the scope, but also for lack of a medium that could effectively present all the media types I've accumulated over the years.
 Everything from MacPaint files to Studio Pro animations, also Hypercard stacks, product illustrations, software prototypes, hi-res scans, 3D models, VR movies and more.

 PS: Any galleries, museums or institutions interested in an multi-media installation on the genesis of digital imaging at Kodak?
 I have resources to borrow some period equipment like scanners, cameras, printers, and so forth.
 I have a few vintage Macs that could be running vintage software and prototypes, in addition to all the media above.
 Please contact me if interested.